 Jump to navigation

 The COPUC is one of several state and Federal agencies verifying that pipeline operations in Colorado comply with regulations designed to protect and/or enhance public health and welfare.
-These regulations address pipeline safety, environmental protection, and oil and gas conservation and are administered by:
+These regulations address pipeline safety, environmental protection, and oil and gas conservation and are administered by the:

-The COPUC’s Pipeline Safety Section works closely with PHMSA’s Western Region, based home in Lakewood, CO.
-PHMSA has a dedicated Community Assistance and Technical Services (CATS) team that works to facilitate communications among all pipeline stakeholders, including the public, the operators, and government officials.
-All current PHMSA CATS team contacts may be found at PHMSA CATS.
+The COPUC’s Pipeline Safety Program works closely with PHMSA’s Western Region, based home in Lakewood, CO.
+PHMSA has a dedicated Community Liason Services team that works to facilitate communications among all pipeline stakeholders, including the public, the operators, and government officials.
+All current PHMSA Community Liaison Services team contacts may be found on the PHMSA website.

 Colorado Public Utilities Commission Pipeline Safety Regulations - Colorado Code of Regulations 723-4-4900 through 723-4-4999.